identifiers-org/cmd-iaso/README.md

 ```
 > source command-line-extensions.sh
 ```
+This installation will skip `athena` analysis on its first installation.
+You will need to manually follow the pip or Python setuptools installation steps described above to reinstall `cmd-iaso` with `athena` analysis in the newly created virtual Python environment.

 ### Docker container
 If you have already installed [Docker](https://docs.docker.com/get-docker/), you can simply run
 ```
 > python3 cmd-iaso-docker.py
 ```
 This command will build the Docker container during the first run.
+The Docker container will always be installed `athena` analysis support.
 The `cmd-iaso-docker.py` wrapper mirrors the functionality of `cmd-iaso`, so every command that you can run as
 ```
 > cmd-iaso COMMAND ARGS OPTIONS
 ```